 Full File Read During Recall

-By default, Cinegy File Service reads only the file header to force the 3rd party digital archive systems restoring a file from the archive.
+By default, Cinegy File Service reads only the file header to force the 3rd party file archive systems restoring a file from the archive.
 Some tape- or non-tape based archive libraries support the partial file restoring based on byte offset to accelerate the media files management.
 In such case, the subsequent operations with media file can cause recurring data restoring from tape resulting in delays and freezes.
 To prevent a similar situation from occurring, the archive storage system should be configured to fully restore a file on any read attempt.
 Alternatively, Cinegy File Service should be configured to read the entire file.

 To enable full file restore functionality, set the "Full file read during recall" option to "1" and you will retrieve the entire media file for reading.